Team-NiMO/NiMo-ExternalMechanisms/README.md

-# External Mechanisms ROS package for MRSD '25 Team D: NiMo
+# External Mechanisms ROS package

 this subsystem is responsible for cleaning and caliberating the nitrate sensor before it's inserted into a cornstalk so that the data being retrived from it is more reliable.